 South Dakota Hemp & Hemp‑Derived Cannabinoid Laws

-This guide provides an educational overview of South Dakota’s hemp and hemp‑derived cannabinoid laws as of May 3, 2026.
-It is for informational purposes only and does not constitute legal advice.
+This guide provides educational, state‑specific information on South Dakota hemp and hemp‑derived cannabinoid laws.
+It is for educational purposes only and not legal advice.

 South Dakota hemp laws: quick overview